meliao/jaxhps/docs/Contributing.rst

 - Any bug fixes or improvements raised in the `issues <https://github.com/meliao/jaxhps/issues>`_.
 - Adding a class abstracting different types of boundary conditions, such as Dirichlet, Neumann, Robin, or boundary conditions specified by a boundary integral equation.
 - Improving parallelization of the code in the merge step for adaptive discretizations.
 Currently, the merge step is not parallelized using a jax construct like ``vmap``.
+- Improved calculation of the chunksize for the local solve stage.
+Currently, this is hard-coded for an 80GB GPU, and should be made flexible to adapt to the available GPU memory.